Core Self-Evaluations

 Core self evaluations fall under the umbrella of basic primal world beliefs about ourselves, reality (the world), and others.
 Crystal Park suggest that new experience is weighed against these core beliefs.
 According to her meaning making model, when there is a discrepancy between a core belief and reality, we tend to forge a meaning that resolves the dissonance.

 We know this concept of formation of emotions as the appraisal theory of emotion.
-Basically, the appraisal theory of emotions asserts that “emotions are the form in which one experiences subconscious appraisals of objects, people, or events in relation to one’s perceived values, needs, or commitments” (Judge, Locke, & Durham, 1997).
+Basically, the appraisal theory of emotions asserts that emotions are “the form in which one experiences subconscious appraisals of objects, people, or events in relation to one’s perceived values, needs, or commitments” (Judge et al., 1997).

 Basically, a key element of many therapies is to find the misguided beliefs responsible for the emotion.
 Accordingly, identifying core self evaluations, along with evaluations of reality and others, is a key first step to healing.